Updated: January 10, 2023

 While you may not sell your shares of the property/assets without the consent of all other tenants, you can transfer them to another person.
 This will terminate the joint tenancy agreement and force the new co-tenant and the remaining co-tenant(s) to enter a tenancy or joint tenancy in common.
 Other ways to end a joint tenancy include:

-Tenants by the Entirety (TBE) has similar rules as Joint Tenancy and only applies to married couples, who are treated as a single legal entity.
+Tenants by the Entirety (TBE) has similar rules as Joint Tenancy but only applies to married couples, who are treated as a single legal entity.

 For a TBE deed to be valid:

-Even if you have marital issues, neither spouse can sell your jointly owned as without consent from the other.
+Even if you have marital issues, neither spouse can sell your jointly owned assets without consent from the other.

 While neither you nor your spouse may sell or transfer your shares of the property/assets without the consent of the other, a TBE can be terminated/voided at any time by divorce or mutual consent of the spouses.
 In both cases the agreement becomes a tenancy in common where the right of survivorship no longer applies and each spouse may sell their share in the property/assets.
 Alternately, spouses can agree to convey title to the property/assets to a third party by gift or deed.

-There are both benefits and drawbacks to these types of joint ownership and it is important to know both before going with this option.
+There are both benefits and drawbacks to these types of joint ownership and it is important to know both before going with any joint ownership option.

 The major benefit is that joint ownership settles the right of property ownership automatically and avoids the problems created by the probate process when the first owner dies.